 Nick is a Partner in the Real Estate department, with over 20 years' experience in development projects and the purchase and sale of high-value investment properties.

-Nick's clients include Delancey, Chelsfield, Derwent London plc, Trophaeum Asset Management, Essential Living, Londonewcastle, Rowan Asset Management, Seaforth Land, Minerva Limited and Gymbox.
+Nick's clients include Delancey, Chelsfield, Derwent London plc, Trophaeum Asset Management, Essential Living, Londonewcastle, Rowan Asset Management, Seaforth Land, Metropolitan and District Securities, Notting Hill Genesis and Gymbox.

-Nick is ranked as a Leader in his Field in Chambers & Partners 2021, which describes him as "very experienced and very methodical; he thinks around a problem to find a solution, and his client care is excellent".
-Sources add: "He just gets on with it, delivering hard, efficient work with no drama."
+Nick is ranked as a Leader in his Field in Chambers & Partners 2022, which describes him as "a great lawyer who is so experienced and knows his stuff.
+He concentrates on the important issues and is solutions-driven."
+Sources have also said: "He just gets on with it, delivering hard, efficient work with no drama."

 - Advising Derwent London on the first letting at its Brunel Building, one of the last major sites to be developed in Paddington Basin.
 Sony Pictures Entertainment has taken 77,200 sq ft and will occupy floors 10 to 13 and part of floor 9 in the 17-storey office scheme.